RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR030 | Media not found
 ERR031 | The media file is too large
 ERR032 | The media file is required
-ERR033 | The seats for the reservation were not provided ERR034 | Reservation seat not found
+ERR033 | There are some non-bulk show products without SeatId ERR034 | Reservation seat not found
 ERR035 | Create user reservation validation problem ERR036 | Reservation is already canceled